 Once the plan is complete, the process moves to the design phase.
 The design team develops the blueprint and foundations according to the objectives and requirements of the project.
 They also present their business case, which includes the following aspects:

 Project delivery doesn’t end when the facility is built or when remodeling or renovation work is finished.
-This is where the close-out phase comes in, as the culmination of the entire process.
+This is where the close-out phase or project closure comes in, as the culmination of the entire process.
 This phase wraps up all the tasks and activities related to project delivery, such as the following:

 Design-Bid-Build (DBB) Method